 - Prologue – This is the component added at the beginning of an XML document.
 The XML document should contain a prologue.
 Part of the prologue is the declaration <?
 XML version = “1.0” encoding = “UTF-8”?> It contains information about the XML version we are using

-Due to XML’s well-defined structure and massive set of tools, documents in XML format are very popular.
+Due to XML’s well-defined structure and a massive set of tools, documents in XML format are very popular.
 Dedicated tools for working with XML are available in many programming languages.
 XML documents are great for saving all kinds of settings.